Watch Road to the Olympic Games: World Cup men's alpine skiing | CBC Sports

 Watch Road to the Olympic Games: World Cup men's alpine skiing

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch action from the alpine World Cup stop in Santa Caterina Valfurva, Italy.
+On this week's edition of the program, watch action from the alpine World Cup stop in Val d'Isere, France.

-On this week's edition of the program, watch action from the men's alpine skiing World Cup stop in Santa Caterina Valfurva, Italy.
+On this week's edition of the program, watch action from the super-G at the men's alpine skiing World Cup stop in Val d'Isere, France.